Review · Exercise & Fitness

 What Neuro-Balance Therapy is, in one sentence.

-A textured foot-roller ball bundled with a digital library of short balance exercises, sold at $46 through ClickBank, with an optional monthly membership you can decline at checkout.
+A textured foot-roller ball bundled with a digital library of balance exercises, sold at $46 through ClickBank with a 60-day refund window and a recurring upsell you have to opt out of.

 The marketing frames it as a breakthrough fall-prevention protocol for people over 50.
-The honest version is simpler: a soft-spiked ball and a set of beginner balance moves any physical therapist would recognize—toe curls, ankle circles, single-leg stands—organized into a 14-day plan.
-The program is sound.
-What you are really paying for is the structure and the tool, not a miracle.
+The reality is a spiky ball and a set of exercises that any physical therapist would recognize—toe curls, ankle circles, single-leg stands—reorganized into a 14-day program.
+The mismatch is the product.
+The program is fine.
+The price and the fear-based pitch are what you’re actually being asked to pay for.

 What you actually get